 Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 When peer-review process is complete, reviewers must destroy the manuscript.

 The editors (editors-in-chief, deputy and associate editors) will make fair and impartial decisions and will assure an appropriate and just peer-review process.
 Editorial decisions are must be established on the relevance of a paper to the journal and on the manuscript’s relevance, originality and contribution.

 The editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, and other editorial advisers, as appropriate.

+The editor shall follow best practice in avoiding the selection of fraudulent peer reviewers.
+The editor shall review all disclosures of potential conflicts of interest in order to determine whether there is any potential for bias.
 The editors will have no conflict of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors or institutions connected to the papers.
 When a manuscript is so closely associated to the current or past research of an editor as to create a conflict of interest, the editors-in-chief should assign it to another editor.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

-The editors-in-chief should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
+The editor-in-chief should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
 Such measures will generally include contacting the author(s) of the manuscript or paper and giving due consideration of the respective complaint or claims made, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
 Every reported act of unethical publishing behavior must be investigated, even if it is discovered years after publication.

 Fundamental errors in published works